Activist Joshua Wong barred from Hong Kong election

 Millions have hit the streets, with hardcore activists clashing repeatedly with police, in the biggest challenge to China's rule since the city's handover from Britain in 1997.

-Wong, 22, became the poster child of the huge pro-democracy "Umbrella Movement" protests of 2014 that failed to win any concessions from Beijing and is one of the most well-known pro-democracy figures in Hong Kong today.
+Wong, 22, is one of the most well-known pro-democracy figures in Hong Kong today after becoming the poster child of the huge "Umbrella Movement" protests of 2014 that failed to win any concessions from Beijing.

+Wong and his party, Demosisto, have denied supporting independence for the city.

+Any talk of independence incenses Beijing as Chinese President Xi Jinping increasingly emphasises the importance of territorial integrity.

 Follow us on Telegram for the latest on Hong Kong: https://cna.asia/telegram